enlore/eims-hub/README.md

 -   `channel` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Name of channel to unsub from.
 -   `cb` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** Reference to the callback originally passed on subscription creation.

+#### prototype

+Create a new websocket and hold the ref to it internally.
+Also decorates the new `WebSocket` with a `write` method to serialized outgoing messages.

 ### subscribeCallback